wnarifin/PVBcorrect/README.md

 4. Harel, O., & Zhou, X.-H. (2006).
 Multiple imputation for correcting verification bias.
 Statistics in Medicine, 25(22), 3769–3786.
 5. He, H., & McDermott, M. P. (2012).
 A robust method using propensity score stratification for correcting verification bias for binary tests.
 Biostatistics, 13(1), 32–47.
 6. Kosinski, A. S., & Barnhart, H. X. (2003).
 Accounting for nonignorable verification bias in assessment of diagnostic tests.
 Biometrics, 59(1), 163–171.
+7. Zhou, X.-H. (1993).
+Maximum likelihood estimators of sensitivity and specificity corrected for verification bias.
+Communications in Statistics-Theory and Methods, 22(11), 3177–3198.
+8. Zhou, X.-H. (1994).
+Effect of verification bias on positive and negative predictive values.
+Statistics in Medicine, 13(17), 1737–1745.
+9. Zhou, X.-H., Obuchowski, N. A., & McClish, D. K. (2011).
+Statistical Methods in Diagnostic Medicine (2nd ed.).
+John Wiley & Sons.